 For the balancing modes nor., Alu 1, Alu 2, Alu 3, Alu 4 and Alu 5 the correction dimensions are derived from the dimensions by subtraction or addition of correction values.

-Fig. 38 Gauge arm for distance rim/machine
+Fig. 38 Gauge for distance and rim diameter

 - 1 Scale for distance, mm only -

 - scale with 2 mm graduations 2 Gauge arm with pointer

-- Gauge arr
+- Gauge ari

 Pointer

 - 4 Reference edge for distance reading